coryleeio/simple-docker-demo/README.md

 [Install homebrew](http://brew.sh/)

-It is important to note that if you dont update brew, included below, that you may receive an elusive error: 'illegal command: 4'.
+It is important to note that if you dont update brew, included below, that you may receive an elusive error: 'Illegal command: 4'.
 Run the following commands to install fig:

 	$ brew update
 	$ brew install python